Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Please assign the type of BAM.
-If the BAM files are produced by mapping to the close strain ("reference strain") of the query strain ("target strain"), please keyin "reference".
+If the BAM files are produced by mapping to the close strain ("reference strain") of the query strain ("target strain"), please key in "reference".
 This kind of BAM file can be used for detecting the mutations between "reference strain" and "target strain".
-If the BAM files are produced by mapping to exact query strain ("target strain"), please keyin "target".
+If the BAM files are produced by mapping to exact query strain ("target strain"), please key in "target".
 This kind of BAM file can be used for detecting the exact mutations of target genome sequence.
       --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]